 The many types of arrhythmias include:

-AV nodal reentrant tachycardia.
+AV nodal reentrant tachycardia (AVNRT).
 This is another type of fast heartbeat.
 It's caused by there being an extra pathway through a part of the heart called the AV node.
 It can cause heart palpitations, fainting, or heart failure.
 In some cases, you can stop it simply by breathing in and bearing down.
 Some drugs can also stop this heart rhythm.
 Find out about other treatment options for tachycardia.

 Ventricular fibrillation.
 This happens when the heart's lower chambers quiver and can't contract or pump blood to the body.
 This is a medical emergency that must be treated with CPR and defibrillation as soon as possible.